 By default, the Barracuda Web Application Firewall is the authorization agent for services associated with the LDAP, RADIUS, and RSA SECURID authentication services.
 If a service is associated with the SiteMinder authentication service, the authorization agent must be SiteMinder to authorize the users accessing SiteMinder protected resources.
 To change the Authorization Agent, click Edit next to the SiteMinder service on ACCESS CONTROL > Authorization and scroll down to the Advanced section.
 For more information on how to configure an authorization policy, see Configuring Authorization Policy.

 Configure the following the parameters to set up single sign-on (SSO) using SiteMinder:

-- Click Edit next to the Service.
-The Edit Authentication Policy window appears.
+- Click Edit next to the service.
+The Edit Authentication Policy window opens.

 - Scroll down to the SiteMinder SSO section and specify values for the following: